ncoudray/DeepPATH/DeepPATH_code/README.md

 An optional parameter ```--ImageSet_basename='test'``` can be used to run it on 'test' (default), 'valid' or 'train' dataset

+Also, by default, it creates 1 TFRecord for all files having the same basename (ignore the last two fields assumed to be the X,Y coordinates of the tile).
+If you want some other kind of aggregates (useful for dcm), you will use the  `PatientID` arguments to specify the number of characters in the filename that should be used as the basename.

 expected processing time for this step: a few seconds to a few minutes.
 Once done, check inside the resulting directory that the images have been properly linked.